jreisinger/net-prog/README.md

 Socket types

-1. `SOCK_STREAM` - bidirectional, sequenced and reliable communication (similar
+1) `SOCK_STREAM` - bidirectional, byte-stream and reliable communication (similar
    to pipes)

+- byte-stream = no concept of message boundaries
+- reliable = data will be either delivered exactly as transmitted or we'll get notification of a failure

-2. `SOCK_DGRAM` - only garantee that message borders will be preserverd when read (but lower overhead)
+2) `SOCK_DGRAM` - only garantee that message borders will be preserverd when read (but lower overhead)

 Domains (Protocol Families) - communication range and identification